FRÉDÉRIQUE LE DUC-MOREAU

 February 2020

-Winner of the Brave Scoring Competition - OnScore in collaboration with Patrick Doyle (composer) and Disney | Pixar
+Winner of the Brave Scoring Competition - OnScore, in collaboration with Patrick Doyle (composer) and Disney | Pixar

-Recipient of the 2nd Prize, Best Original Score, Animation, awarded by the SOCAN Foundation for the music of Red Meat
+Best Original Music (Animation) | Second Prize Winner, awarded by the SOCAN Foundation for the score of the film Red Meat

-Internship at Side Montreal (preiously Vibe Avenue) | Composition & Integration
+Internship at Side Montréal (formerly Vibe Avenue) | Composition & Music Integration

-Ad Vitam Brevem, a ballet-concert at the Jardins de Métis | Composer and Violist
+Ad Vitam Brevem, ballet-concert presented at the Jardins de Métis | Composer and violist

 Composition residency for the Piano Rue of Rimouski